 The nipple is made from medical grade silicone.
 This gives it a texture that is soft and smooth like the natural mother’s breasts.
 Hence, babies can hardly differentiate between feeding from these bottles and natural breasts.

-The natural feeling prevents nipple confusion, which is a major problem which parents face when they introduce their babies to bottles.
+The natural feeling prevents nipple confusion, which is a major problem that parents face when they introduce their babies to bottles.

 2. No harmful chemicals